One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework

 \section{Conclusions}

-We introduced Patch-ioner, a novel zero-shot captioning framework that shifts from an image-centric to a patch-centric approach, enabling caption generation for individual patches and arbitrary aggregations without any region or even image supervision.
-We rely on the strong spatial awareness of DINOv2, whose local image patches have been effectively bridged with the text modality.
-Thanks to the disentangled training of the decoder network, this flexible and scalable method sets the new state of the art on various regional captioning tasks, including dense and region-based captioning, as well as our newly proposed trace captioning.

-Despite its simplicity, results show that our patch-centric approach can effectively bridge the gap between local and global understanding in image captioning, providing a unified framework for multi-granularity captioning tasks in a zero-shot setting.
-Moreover, our models require a single backbone forward pass to caption multiple regions, facilitating practical viability in interactive applications.
+We introduced a zero-shot framework that shifts from an image-centric to a patch-centric approach, enabling captioning for individual patches and arbitrary aggregations without any region or image supervision.
+We rely on the strong spatial awareness of DINOv2, whose local image patches have been bridged with the text modality, and we disentangle the training of the decoder network.
+This flexible and scalable method sets the new state of the art on various regional captioning tasks, including dense and region-based captioning, as well as our newly proposed trace captioning.
+Results show that our patch-centric approach can effectively bridge the gap between local and global understanding in image captioning, providing a unified framework for multi-granularity captioning tasks in a zero-shot setting.
+Moreover, our models require a single backbone forward pass to caption multiple regions, facilitating viability in interactive applications.

 \paragraph{Limitations and Future Work.} Despite strong zero-shot performance, our model still lags behind fully supervised, task-specific approaches.
-The contextual scope of each patch is fixed by the backbone and is not adjusted to meet the user intents.
-On top of that, the modality jump introduces noise that can cause hallucinations.
-Future work could incorporate weak supervision, e.g., image-level captioning loss, to improve patch-level semantics in contrastively-learned representations, or refine the patch-to-text projection to further reduce the modality gap in zero-shot settings.
+The contextual scope of each patch is fixed by the backbone and is not adjusted to meet the user's intents.
+Also, the modality gap introduces noise that can cause hallucinations.
+Future work will focus on improving patch-level semantics, e.g., through image-level captioning loss in weakly-supervised settings, or refine the patch-to-text projection to reduce the modality gap in zero-shot settings.

-\paragraph{Acknowledgments} This work was partially supported by the following projects: SUN -- Social and hUman ceNtered XR (101092612), NextGenerationEU (FAIR PE00000013, ITSERR B53C22001770006 and MUCES B53D23026090001).

 {